ahmadmsaadeh/GT/README.md

 - **Database:** MySQL: Database for CRUD operations.
 - **Postman:** API building, testing and documentation tool.
 - **Version Control:** Git: Version control system.

+## Testing
+-**Postman** Testing Strategy
+We have employed Postman for comprehensive API testing to ensure the functionality, reliability, and accuracy of the Greenthumb platform.
+Our testing strategy involves:

+-**Automated Tests:** Writing automated test scripts within Postman to perform API endpoint testing, covering scenarios for data submission.

+**Environment Setup:** Configuring different environments within Postman to simulate various conditions and perform thorough testing.

+**Collection Runs:** Executing collection runs in Postman to validate endpoints, data validations, authentication mechanisms, and error handling.

+**Instructions for Testing Using Postman**:

+Import the provided Postman collection.
+Set up the necessary environment variables, choose the Postman file.
+Run collection tests individually or perform a collection run to test various API endpoints.